sjamillah/Sound_clustering/README.md

 The pipeline transforms raw audio waveforms into numerical features that capture the essential characteristics of each sound.
 We then use dimensionality reduction to make this high-dimensional data manageable and apply clustering algorithms to find natural groupings in the data.

 Key components:
-- Extract meaningful features from audio files using MFCC (Mel-Frequency Cepstral Coefficients)
+- Extract meaningful features from audio files using Mel Spectrograms with comprehensive statistical aggregation
 - Reduce dimensionality using PCA and t-SNE for visualization and improved clustering
-- Apply K-Means and DBSCAN clustering to discover natural sound groups
+- Apply K-Means and adaptive DBSCAN clustering to discover natural sound groups
-- Evaluate clustering quality using standard metrics
+- Evaluate clustering quality using comprehensive metrics (silhouette score, Davies-Bouldin index, inertia)
 - Visualize results to understand the discovered patterns

 ## Getting Started